PLC Ladder Programming Training Course

 Introduction to PLCs

-- What is a PLC and its role in automation?
+- Definition of a PLC and its role in automation

 - Key components and architecture of PLCs